gesistsa/minty/README.md

 eventually removed from `readr`.

 `minty` aims at providing a set of minimal, long-term, and compatible type inferencing and parsing tools for those packages.
+If you need to parse interactively, please use either `readr` or `vroom`.

 ## Installation